Healthcareยท Dental practice management

 • A specialty oral surgery practice building a referral-tracking and consent-form app that doesn't exist as a vertical SaaS.

-All running on Rork plus Supabase HIPAA.
+All building on Rork.
 All saving $25k-$60k/year compared to the vendor stack.
-All shipped within 90 to 120 days of starting.
+All shipped within 90 to 120 days of starting (with patient-data handling sorted out with Rork before going live).

 What to Do This Week